-The President of the College is a voting member of the Board and is responsible for the management and implementation of the policies and directives of the Board.
+The President of the college is a voting member of the Board and is responsible for the management and implementation of the policies and directives of the Board.
 He has a strong consultative relationship with the Chair, the Executive Committee and other Trustees.
-On a day-to-day basis, he works closely through his Administrative Council that consists of his management team, the Chief Financial & Administrative Officer, the Dean of Academic Affairs, the Dean of Student Services, the Associate Dean of Admissions & Student Financial Services, the Director of Career Services & Industry Partnerships, the Director of Human Resources, the Director of Marketing, and the Chief Development Officer.
+The President also manages the daily operation of the college along with an Administrative Council that consists of his management team, the comprising the college's Chief Financial Officer, the Dean of Academic Affairs, the Dean of Student Affairs, the Dean of Recruitment, the Director of Career Services & Industry Partnerships, the Director of Human Resources, the Director of Marketing, Director of Public Relations, and the Chief Development Officer.